Provence France: (IT-FRPV04)

 Lavender Road and Wine Trail Route

-Tuesday: Buoux - Rustrel.
-This morning you are riding up on the Plateau of Claparèdes, follow lavender fields, dry stone walls and "bories" (small shepherds' pen).
-You will stop in the perched village of Saignon to water the horses at the fountain.
-Ride down towards the Valley of Apt on ancient paved trails.
+This morning you are riding up on the Plateau of Claparèdes, follow lavender fields, dry stone walls and " bories " (small shepherds' pen).
+You will ride down towards the Valley of Apt on ancient paved trails.
 After lunch, you will ride down to the "Colorado Provençal" old ocher mines.
 You will visit on horseback this exceptional site before leaving your horse and reach your hotel in the village of Rustrel.

-Thursday: Saint-Trinit - Montbrun-les-Bains.
-This morning we will have a chance to visit a lavender distillery.
-We ride in the direction of Sault, the Provence capital of lavender.
-Crossing the village on horseback.
-The lunch will wait for us in the shade at the foot of the village.
-After lunch, you can walk in the streets and have some shopping.
-In the afternoon, we leave in the direction of Aurel, charming medieval village at the foot of the Mount Ventoux.
+This morning, you will ride in direction of Saint-Trinit.
+The lunch will wait for you in the shade near Sault.
+In the afternoon, you will leave in the direction of Aurel, charming medieval village at the foot of the Mount Ventoux.
 In the afternoon, the colors of lavenders, fields of cereal and the shadows of the Mount Ventoux may tempt you to imitate the numerous painters who felt in love with this region.
-We will arrive late the afternoon near Montbrun-les-Bains, surrounded with green hills and dominating a plain of perfumed lavenders: one of the most beautiful villages of France.
+You will arrive the afternoon near Montbrun-les-Bains, surrounded with green hills and dominating a plain of perfumed lavenders: one of the most beautiful villages of France.

 Rates and Dates for Provence Lavender